 A little bit of belly goes a long way

 Let’s discuss those maternity photos we have all seen that are truly cringe-worthy.
-I can’t think of a way to put this delicately, but here goes: The love that produced a new family member is a glorious moment that should be celebrated, but not overtly.
 Any blatant sexual imagery or the use of too much nudity is simply out of line for a maternity shoot.
-You may think this looks great, but trust me, when in doubt, subtlety is the name of the game in maternity photos.
+You may think this looks great, but trust me, subtlety is the name of the game in maternity photos.
 A little bit of belly goes a long way, and the emphasis should be on the arrival of the new family member.
 To make sure you and your photographer are on the same page, you need to discuss with your photographer beforehand how much nudity you are comfortable with, and how much you expect for the shoot.

 Engage the entire family

-The best way to approach a maternity shoot is that of a family portrait.
+The best way to approach a maternity portrait is turn it into a full family portrait.
 If this is your first little one – kudos!
 If the new baby will come home to a big sister or brother, make sure to include each child and spread the shots evenly so that everyone gets their time in front of the lens.
 And if your other baby is a ‘fur baby’ (a.k.a., pet), bring your pet to the shoot as well.
 Why exclude a family member based on species?

 The best time to schedule a maternity shoot is in the seventh month of pregnancy.
 This allows the mom-to-be to have the best shape to show off without being physically uncomfortable, which can happen at the very end of a pregnancy.